tarantool/doc/doc/dev_guide/internals/iproto/replication.rst

 It is not supposed to be used by any client applications in their regular connections.

-This message confirms that the transactions originated from the instance with id = IPROTO_REPLICA_ID have achieved quorum and can be committed, up to and including LSN = IPROTO_LSN.
+This message confirms that the transactions that originated from the instance with id = IPROTO_REPLICA_ID (body) have achieved quorum and can be committed, up to and including LSN = IPROTO_LSN (body).

 The body is a 2-item map:

 ..  raw:: html
     :file: images/repl_raft_confirm.svg

+In the header:

+*   IPROTO_REPLICA_ID is the ID of the replica that sends the confirm message.
+*   IPROTO_LSN is the LSN of the confirmation action.

+In the body:

+*   IPROTO_REPLICA_ID is the ID of the instance from which the transactions originated.
+*   IPROTO_LSN is the LSN of the last synchronous transaction.

 Prior to Tarantool :tarantool-release:`2.10.0`, IPROTO_RAFT_CONFIRM was called IPROTO_CONFIRM.